-Video copies of Foxbat were ridiculously hard to come by ever since, with a Japanese VHS release and a bootleg DVD fetching stupid amounts of money through various third party sellers.
-Luckily you can ignore those thanks to the 2014 DVD from Code Red, directly sold through the label and Diabolik, which features a new, drastically improved transfer from an original 35mm IP.
-Some of the more ragged shots still look a little rough, obviously, but 99% of it is in fine shape with no significant issues.
-Surprisingly, this disc actually qualifies as a special edition courtesy of an overseas VHS (Golden Lion) trailer, five minutes of extraneous additional footage included on the 107-minute Japanese VHS (including an irate kitty and a longer garage showdown), and an audio commentary with director Po-Chih Leong, who made his English-language debut with this film and went on to the surreal vampire offering The Wisdom of Crocodiles with Jude Law.
+Video copies of Foxbat were ridiculously hard to come by for a long time after that, with a Japanese VHS release and a bootleg DVD fetching stupid amounts of money through various third party sellers.
+Finally the 2014 DVD from Code Red, which features a new, drastically improved transfer from an original 35mm interpositive.
+Some of the more ragged stock footage shots still look rough, obviously, and a few scene splices are really nasty, but 99% of it is in fine shape with no significant issues.
+Surprisingly, this disc actually qualifies as a special edition courtesy of an overseas VHS (Golden Lion) trailer, five minutes of extraneous additional footage (5m26s) included on the 107-minute Japanese VHS (including an irate kitty and a longer garage showdown), and an audio commentary with director Po-Chih Leong, who made his English-language debut with this film and went on to the surreal vampire offering The Wisdom of Crocodiles with Jude Law.
 It's mostly technical as he points out the various shooting locations (with some opening plane shots done in Wales!) and discusses the actual events that inspired the story involving the defection of Soviet pilot Lt.
 Viktor Belenko.
 Accompanied by moderator Bill Olsen from Code Red, he also explains how and why they had to smuggle cameras in to shoot some sumo wrestlers and briefly explains how director Terence Young contributed a few lines of dialogue, which has confusingly resulted in Young being listed as a co-director on the film ever since.
-In a shocking turn of events, the Code Red DVD kicks off with a trailer for Family Honor before the main feature and also features bonus previews for Zebra Force (yes!), Top of the Heap, This Is a Hijack!, Death Promise, and Force Four.
+In a shocking turn of events, the Code Red DVD kicks off with a trailer for Family Honor before the main feature and also features bonus previews for Zebra Force (yes!), Top of the Heap, This Is a Hijack!, and Death Promise.